Waitz at the Library

 Know Before You Go.
 Waitz shows you how busy places are in real-time so you don't have to worry about wasting time.Project description

-During the busiest times of the year we regularly hear from students regarding how challenging it can be to find a place to study in the library, and this feedback has only increased with the temporary closure of the Schulich Library.
-In order to help address this concern, McGill Library is working with Waitz to display space use information online that shows how busy the McLennan-Redpath Complex is in real-time, by floor, so that students can save time.
+During the busiest times of the year we regularly hear from students regarding how challenging it can be to find a place to study in library spaces.
+In order to help address this concern, McGill Library is working with Waitz to display space use information online that shows how busy the McLennan-Redpath Complex and Schulich Library is in real-time, by floor, so that students can save time.

-Starting the week of February 24, 2020, visit the Waitz visualization page or download the free Waitz mobile app (available for both Android and iOS devices) to know how busy a McLennan-Redpath workspace is beforehand.
+Visit the Waitz visualization page or download the free Waitz mobile app (available for both Android and iOS devices) to know how busy a McLennan-Redpath or Schulich workspace is beforehand.

 The McGill Library will use the anonymous data collected to improve space efficiency and sustainability practices (e.g. space layout, facilities systems modifications, allocation of resources towards space maintenance, etc.) over time.